Top five digital radio alarm clocks for 2020

 Features to consider for a good night's sleep

-Digital alarm clock radios have a much larger screen than table-top or portable radios.
+- Large screen: Dedicated digital alarm clock radios have a much larger screen than typical tabletop or portable radios.
 If you want to be able to check the time at a glance, pick one with a large, clear display.
-In addition to showing the time, some radios use scrolling text to show track titles, programme names and what’s coming up next.
+In addition to showing the time, some radios show track titles, programme names and what’s coming up next.

-Most will let you choose whether to show a 12 or a 24-hour clock.
-Some high-end models have automatic clock updates, so you won’t need to adjust them for daylight-saving time.
-These clock radios are extremely accurate, as the time is received from a central radio transmitter rather than an approximation taken from a wristwatch or wall clock.
+- Clock design: Most will let you choose whether to show a 12 or a 24-hour clock.
+Some models have automatic clock updates, so you won’t need to adjust them for daylight-saving time and can be confident they're very precise.